aces/Loris/docs/wiki/01_STUDY_PARAMETERS_SETUP/02_Clinical_Instruments/07_clinical_test_battery.md

 The **Test Battery** is the theoretical set of questionnaires administered to a participant at a specific timepoint.
-The reason we refer to it as "theoretical" in this context is because some exceptions occur in a clinical environment and LORIS does allow for these exception by offering the option to add or remove instruments from the predetermined battery at any timepoint.
+The reason we refer to it as "theoretical" in this context is because some exceptions occur in a clinical environment and LORIS does allow for these exception by offering the option to add instruments to the predetermined battery at any timepoint (See FAQ below).
 The battery assignment is dependent on several variables such as age of the candidate, cohort, site and project affiliations.